 A final point about the Trangia systems is that you can swap out the alcohol burner for an optional gas or multi-fuel burner – perfect for those looking to cover literally all bases in a single tried and tested system.

 Multi-Fuel (Liquid Fuel) Stoves For Cycle Touring & Bikepacking

-Multi‐fuel stoves are usually considered expedition‐grade equipment, made by companies specialising in mountaineering and polar gear.
-They are expensive but extremely durable and versatile, being the default choice for journeys involving extreme conditions (particularly the cold), and can be considered once‐in‐a‐lifetime purchases.
-It is not uncommon to hear of multi‐fuel stoves lasting decades, their owners taking the same trusty old stoves along on trip after trip after trip.
+Multi-fuel stoves are usually considered expedition-grade equipment, made by companies specialising in mountaineering and polar gear.
+They are expensive but extremely durable and versatile, the default choice for journeys involving extreme conditions (particularly the cold), and can be considered once-in-a-lifetime purchases.
+It is not uncommon to hear of multi-fuel stoves lasting decades, their owners taking the same trusty old stoves along on trip after trip after trip.

 Of course, most bicycle journeys are not expeditions.
 Food and water is globally available on the roadside, and many tours take place in countries where canister gas is widely available.
 Usually, then, it’s the prospect of riding long-term on the road less travelled – where cooking food or boiling water becomes more important and fuel is mainly restricted to petrol and diesel – that makes these stoves relevant to the cyclist.

-Like anything with lots of moving parts, multi‐fuel stoves need care and maintenance to keep them performing well in the long term.
-This could mean anything from unblocking the fuel jet to cleaning soot out of the burner, lubricating the pump cup, or replacing seals and O‐rings.
+Like anything with lots of moving parts, multi-fuel stoves need maintenance to keep them performing well in the long term.
+This could mean anything from unblocking the fuel jet to cleaning soot out of the burner, lubricating the pump cup, or replacing seals and O‑rings.